RaymondGrumney/UnityUtilities/README.md

-# CommonAssets
+# UnityUtilities
-Common Assets for use in Unity Projects.
+Utilities for use in Unity Projects.

 ## Joypads
 An abstraction of joypad/keyboard input in Unity, with presets and custom mapping of actions to inputs.